 A's starter Tommy Milone allowed three runs - two earned - on five hits with five strikeouts in six innings.
 He sent down eight of the last nine batters he faced, including the last seven in a row.

 Houston took a 1-0 lead in the second as Justin Maxwell doubled to left, stole third and scored on an error by Jed Lowrie that allowed J.D.
 Martinez to reach first.

 Chris Carter extended Houston's lead to 2-0 with an RBI single in the third, scoring Jonathan Villar, who led off the inning with a bunt single for his first career hit and then stole second.

 Carter came around to score from first to make it 3-0 as a Maxwell pop-up to shallow right center field fell between four Oakland players.
 Maxwell wound up at second on the play, which was ruled an error by second baseman Grant Green.

-NOTES: Villar, who was making his major league debut after being recalled from Triple-A Oklahoma City on Sunday, started and batted first for the Astros.
-He went 1-for-4 and scored a run. ...
-Houston will recall RHP Jarred Cosart on Tuesday to make his second major league start against Oakland. ...
+NOTES: Villar, who was making his Major League debut after being recalled from Triple-A Oklahoma City Sunday, started and batted first for the Astros. ...
+Houston will recall RHP Jarred Cosart Tuesday to make his second Major League start against Oakland. ...
 1B Carlos Pena's designation for assignment will become effective Tuesday when the Astros recall Cosart. ...
 Oakland entered the game leading the American League with 19 one-run wins.